-Used to express resigned acknowledgment of the fundamental immutability of human nature and institutions.
+Used to express resigned acknowledgement of the fundamental immutability of human nature and institutions.

 - But just when it appeared that change was imminent, with the arrival of a no-nonsense government minister whose tough job was to effect change in public-police relations, up pops another apparent case of plus ça change!